How to Choose Pottery Glaze – A Beginner Glaze Guide

 Dipping glazes are mainly used as a single-layer base coat.
 Many potters choose the dipping glaze as a much faster way to glaze.

-For more information on how easy dip glazing can be check out What is Dip Glazing.
+For more information on how easy dip glazing can be, check out What is Dip Glazing.

 Why is it a Good Idea to Test Fire Your Pottery Glaze?

-I advise that you perform a test-fire with your glazes because it gives you a real demonstration of what color it will look like.
+I advise that you perform a test-fire with your glazes because it gives you a real demonstration of what color they will look like.
 All glazes look different in liquid form than after you have fired them up in the kiln.
-In fact, that same glaze can even vary depending on the kiln you use, the clay you use, and the firing temperature that you chose.
+In fact, that same glaze can even vary depending on the kiln you use, the clay you use, and the firing temperature that you choose.
 Instead of thinking of this as intimidating, think of it as the ultimate creative freedom.

 In some cases, potters have complained because they received a sample piece of what the glaze would look like when finished.
 After using a different clay body and firing it up in their own kiln, however, the glaze looked different.
 With glazes, you should always expect the unexpected.